 In fact, with less daily distractions, we got more work done in Australia than ever!

 But I should say, we had a brilliant team of remote writers and freelancers back in the UK which made it much easier to keep growing.

 We returned to the UK in 2015, this time setting up camp in London.
 In looking for a flat, I randomly came across a boat for sale on Rightmove.

-Docked near Canary Wharf, it was advertised as a houseboat but being used as a Forex trading centre.
+Docked near Canary Wharf, it was advertised as a houseboat that was being used as a Forex trading centre.

 We renovated the boat (with splashes of our famous purple) and brought a great new team on board.

 As I write this freestyle, I'm well aware it's been a bit of a self-indulgent journey of nostalgia (I guess that comes back to how I started the blog in 2007).

-But the 10 year growth of Save the Student - from writing/talking to myself to serving almost 2 million monthly visits - is all down to incredible people who have supported me so much.
+But the 10-year growth of Save the Student – from writing/talking to myself to serving almost three million monthly visits – is all down to incredible people who have supported me so much.

-I really want to say a MASSIVE thanks to anyone and everyone who has contributed to the website in some way, but especially Jake who has been the ultimate sidekick for 7 years now.
+I really want to say a MASSIVE thanks to anyone and everyone who has contributed to the website in some way, but especially Jake who has been the ultimate sidekick for seven years now.

 And of course thank YOU to the students who have given us their time and trust in choosing to come to our humble, overly-purple website.

 Save the Student exists to support students throughout university, in educating and sharing practical advice on how to keep financially afloat.

 We would not exist in the same way if personal finance was taught properly at school, or indeed the cost of university was not increasingly passed onto young people simply looking to better themselves through education.

 No student should have to drop out, or be put off applying to university, due to lack of money.